litestar-org/litestar/docs/usage/testing.rst

 .. attention::

-    - The Session Middleware must be enabled in Litestar app provided to the TestClient to use sessions.
+    - The session middleware must be enabled in the Litestar app provided to the :class:`TestClient <.testing.TestClient>` to use sessions.
     - If you are using the :class:`ClientSideSessionBackend <litestar.middleware.session.client_side.ClientSideSessionBackend>` you need to install the ``cryptography`` package.
 You can do so by installing ``litestar``: